FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 The budget process for the preparation, consideration and adoption of the Budget requires

-statutory compliance with a number of steps, which can be summarised as follows:--- 6
+statutory compliance with a number of steps, which can be summarised as follows:
+---
+6

 ***Step 1 - Decision by the Council on the adjustment factor to the Local Property Tax (LPT)***